tryingsomestuff/Minic/README.md

 Arasan by Jon Dart
 CPW by Pawel Koziol and Edmund Moshammer
 Deepov by Romain Goussault
+Defenchess by Can Cetin and Dogac Eldenk
+Demolito by Lucas Braesch
 Dorpsgek by Dan Ravensloft
 Ethereal by Andrew Grant
 Galjoen by Werner Taelemans
 Madchess by Erik Madsen
-Rodent III by Pawel Koziol
+Rodent by Pawel Koziol
 Stockfish by Tord Romstad, Marco Costalba, Joona Kiiski and Gary Linscott
 Texel by Peter Österlund
 Topple by Vincent Konsolas